Let’s Go Camping Part 5 (Friday the 13th V: A New Beginning,1985)

 See, it turns out that he was the fat kids father, and this sent him into a homicidal rage.
 Oh, sure, he could not be counted on to be a parent, but dammit, don’t hurt his flesh and blood.
 And he would totally have gotten away with it if not for those pesky kids.

 The film is an attempt to restart the series, but it did not excite fans to find out Jason was not Jason.
-And beyond that twist (which it is hard to be a real twist when it could not be Jason).
+And beyond that twist (which it is hard to be a real twist when it could not be Jason) there is nothing fresh here.
 Unlike previous entries (where Jason’s look keeps changing…in two he has long stringy hair.
 In three?
 Completely bald) there is no real continuity to worry about, yet they do not take advantage of this.
 Instead everything is by the numbers.
 The film lacks any imagination.